Musician

-British singer-songwriter Ed Sheeran in 2023.
+American musicians Joan Baez and Bob Dylan performing at the March on Washington in 1963.

-A musician is someone who composes, conducts, or performs music.
+A musician is someone who composes, conducts, or performs music, especially instrumental music.
 According to the United States Employment Service, "musician" is a general term used to designate a person who follows music as a profession.
 Musicians include songwriters, who write both music and lyrics for songs; conductors, who direct a musical performance; and performers, who perform for an audience.
 A music performer is generally either a singer (also known as a vocalist), who provides vocals, or an instrumentalist, who plays a musical instrument.
 Musicians may perform on their own or as part of a group, band or orchestra.